-I was set on having black frames, but fell in love with these light blue ones at Hobby Lobby.
-So I painted them black myself.
+I was set on having black frames, but fell in love with the design of these light blue ones, so I painted them black myself.

 Step 2: Cut your boards.

-See 'Notes 3' below.
-I don't have a nice wood saw, but I bought this little saw/guide pack at Lowe's for less than $15 and it did a wonderful job!
+See ‘Notes 3’ below.
+I don’t have a nice wood saw, but I bought this little saw/guide pack for less than $15 and it did a wonderful job!

 Steps 3 – 5: Put on the bottom board.
 Then the two side boards.
 Then the top board.
 YES – in that order!

 Again, MEASURE so you know this spot is really where you want it!

 Yes, that’s my hubby being AMAZINGLY helpful – thanks hun!